 While in their chamber they chanted the spell to release Malough, and enforce his power.
 The chant was constant, the priestesses taking turns to sleep, eat and attend to other needs, while the others continued to drone.
 They were channeling their energy, the power of their minds, sending it to feed him, to empower him to break free from his bonds, so he could, in turn, release them.

-Though not yet able to grasp the concept of what they had just suffered, the orphans did realize that they should get out of the water, lest the Malorians come after them next.
-Awkwardly, they back to shore with their arms wrapped around each other's waists, and sat down a few feet away from the edge of the water.
+Though not yet able to comprehend what they had suffered, the orphans did realize that they should get out of the water, lest the Malorians come after them next.
+Awkwardly, they made their way back to shore with their arms wrapped around each other's waists, and sat down a few feet away from the edge of the water.

 Aerodar continued circling with the sea gulls, searching the water for any sign Corvin and Serranna might have escaped.
 The sisters did not move for hours, even as the tide rose, and the air and water cooled around them.

-The sky burned with the setting sun by the time the falcon finally returned to Aria's shoulder.
-I’m so sorry, Aria.
+The sky held the last few fading rays of light by the time the falcon finally returned to Aria's shoulder.
+I’m sorry, Aria.
 There is no sign of them.

 Aria replied aloud, "We’ll wait a while longer.
 I’ll not give up hope yet.
 They’ll need us here when they reach the shore."
 Despite her verbal denial, deep down she knew their parents were gone forever, lost in the depths of the ocean.